Port

 Meals not included

-At Muriwai, a small settlement 15 miles south of Gisborne, you will alight while the steam train will be turned around for the return to Gisborne.
-While waiting, you'll be entertained by a lively Maori cultural performance by local school children*
+At Muriwai, a small settlement 15 miles south of Gisborne, alight while the steam train is turned around for the return to Gisborne.
+While you wait, a lively Maori cultural performance by local school children entertains you.

 Notes: